DeMarcoLab/fibsem/docs/index.md

 ### Supported Manufacturers
 Currently, OpenFIBSEM supports two FIBSEM manufacturers: ThermoFisher and Tescan.
 Support for additional manufacturers will be added in the future.

-For more information on future plans, please see [Roadmap](/docs/roadmap.md).
+For more information on future plans, please see [Roadmap](https://demarcolab.github.io/fibsem/roadmap).

 ## Getting Started
-For information on installation and getting started, please see [Getting Started](/docs/started.md).
+For information on installation and getting started, please see [Getting Started](https://demarcolab.github.io/fibsem/started).

 ## Examples
-For examples on how to use OpenFIBSEM, please see [Examples](/docs/examples.md).
+For examples on how to use OpenFIBSEM, please see [Examples](https://demarcolab.github.io/fibsem/exampls).

 ## API Reference

-For a breakdown of the API please see:[API Reference](/docs/reference.md).
+For a breakdown of the API please see [API Reference](https://demarcolab.github.io/fibsem/reference).